Which Element Has 5 Valence Electrons

 Which Element Has 5 Valence Electrons?
 Understanding Group 15 Elements

 Valence electrons are the electrons located in the outermost shell of an atom.
-These specific electrons are the "social" part of the atom; they are the ones that interact with other atoms to form chemical bonds.
-For any element to have five valence electrons, it must belong to the nitrogen group, where the electronic configuration ends in an $ns^2 np^3$ arrangement Simple as that..
+Think about it: these specific electrons are the "social" part of the atom; they are the ones that interact with other atoms to form chemical bonds.
+For any element to have five valence electrons, it must belong to the nitrogen group, where the electronic configuration ends in an $ns^2 np^3$ arrangement But it adds up..

 The Elements with 5 Valence Electrons